usatlas/docs/jupyter/SLACjupyter.md

 1. Following the same steps above to launch Jupyter at SLAC.
 2. Instead of choosing the "atlas-jupyter..." instance, you choose "Custom Singularity Image" or "Custom Conda Environment".
 3. The "Commands to initate Jupyter" box will be pre-filled with commands to prepare your instance.
 You can edit/paste whatever Shell script to prepare launching your Jupyter environment.
-An example of your Shell script is:<p>
+An example of your Shell script is:

-`export SINGULARITY_IMAGE_PATH=/afs/slac/package/singularity/images/slac-ml/20200211.0/slac-jupyterlab@20200211.0.sif`<p>
+`export SINGULARITY_IMAGE_PATH=/afs/slac/package/singularity/images/slac-ml/20200211.0/slac-jupyterlab@20200211.0.sif`

-`function jupyter() { singularity exec --nv -B /gpfs,/scratch,/nfs,/afs ${SINGULARITY_IMAGE_PATH} jupyter $@; }`<p>
+`function jupyter() { singularity exec --nv -B /gpfs,/scratch,/nfs,/afs ${SINGULARITY_IMAGE_PATH} jupyter $@; }`

 (you can also setup Conda here)
 4. A backend launching script will "source" your Shell script.
 It expects that after "souring", there is a command called "jupyter" for it to use.
-It will then run one of the following commands, depend on whether you choose Jupyter Notebook or Jupyter Lab, to launch your Jupyter environment:<p>
+It will then run one of the following commands, depend on whether you choose Jupyter Notebook or Jupyter Lab, to launch your Jupyter environment:

-`jupyter notebook --config="${CONFIG_FILE}"`<p>
+`jupyter notebook --config="${CONFIG_FILE}"`

 `jupyter lab --config="${CONFIG_FILE}"`

 ## An alternative way to use the ATLAS Jupyter environment at SLAC